itsreallynick/office-crackros/README.md

 # OfficeCrackros
 ##### Crack your macros like the math pros.
 This is a substitution cipher detector & decoder plugin for Microsoft Office documents.
 Essentially, this is Sigpedia for Macros.
-What I'm trying to say is I think you'll find this helpful if you can navigate all the trolling.
+What I'm trying to say is I think you'll find this helpful if you can navigate all the trolling. **Feb 2017 Update:** This now supports PointsToInches character encoding (new FIN8 technique)!

 ## How To Use It
 ### 1. download teh scripts